Understanding Your Blood Work: Fasting Insulin Test

 What are the symptoms of insulin resistance?

-The following are common symptoms of insulin resistance:
+The following are common signs that might indicate insulin resistance:

 - Acne